Access Files Policy Report Partners Impact Data Pedagogy Framework The Dossier

 Curricular Erasure.

-AAPI narratives are frequently omitted or reduced to a single passing paragraph in standard 8th-grade history curricula.
+AAPI narratives are frequently omitted or reduced to a single passing paragraph in standard U.S. history curricula.
 This erasure isolates AAPI students and deprives all students of a complete, accurate understanding of American civil rights, immigration policy, and civic duty.

 THE INTERVENTION